rasoulifarhad/elastic-stack/elasticsearch/examples/workshop-01/03-scripting.md

 #### Calling scripts with a search-template

 Stored scripts are not supported for runtime mappings.
 Therefore, the script has to be stored inline.
 However, we can use search templates.
-Search templates are scripts, but written in “mustache”
+Search templates are scripts, but written in “mustache”.

+The request’s source supports the same parameters as the search API's request body. source also supports Mustache variables, typically enclosed in double curly brackets: {{my-var}}.
+When you run a templated search, Elasticsearch replaces these variables with values from params.

 ```json
 PUT _scripts/calc_age_template